The Best Chemistry Sets for KidsScience

 If that combination is out of your budget, MELChemistry alone offers the most bang for your buck.

 Note: “Bang” is used as a figure of speech.
-Wildly unstable reactions should always be avoided with home chemistry sets.
+Wildly unstable reactions should always be avoided with a home chemistry lab.
 Did I mention that MELChemistry is safe?

 2. Thames & Kosmos Chem C3000 v2